TheJackiMonster/vkcv-framework/README.md

 ### Dependencies (required):

-Most dependencies will be used via submodules but for example Vulkan needs to be installed correctly depending on your platform.
+Most dependencies are used via submodules but for example Vulkan needs to be installed correctly depending on your platform.
 So please setup your environment properly.

 | Name of dependency                                                                | Used as submodule |
 |-----------------------------------------------------------------------------------|---|